 Yes, you can place an underlay under vinyl!
 Our reviews above tested and compared the three best underlays for vinyl flooring.

-Our overall favourite is the Grandismo 10m2 Roll, but the best underlay for you depends on your requirements.
+Our overall favourite is the Grandismo, but the best underlay for you depends on your requirements.
 Check out our underlay buying guide to learn more.